TencentARC/ArcNerf/docs/models.md

 We may set up the automatic helper in the future.
   - volume: It needs `n_grid`/`origin`/`xyz_len`or`side` to set up.
   - sphere: It needs `origin`/`radius` to set up.
-- Optimization
-  - The optimization is only for volume now.
+  - Optimization: The optimization is only for volume now.
+The params are under `cfgs.models.obj_bound`
     - epoch_optim: If not None, will set up the voxel occupancy and do pruning every this epoch.
     - epoch_optim_warmup: If not None, will do different sampling in volume.
     - ray_sampling_acc: If True, will do customized skip sampling in CUDA.
 Otherwise use simple uniform sampling in (near, far)
     - ema_optim_decay: If None, directly write all `non-negative` opacity value by new one.
 Else, update old one by ema factor.
     - opa_thres: The minimum opacity for considering a voxel as occupied.
   - default values
     - If you use a obj_bound structure to bound the object, many rays may not hit the structure so that they can be skipped for computation.
 You need to set up a default value for them.
     - bkg_color:
     - depth_far:
     - normal:

 Following are real modeling methods: